dynamodan/wordpressigniter/readme.txt

 3. Install this plugin to your WordPress instance on your web site, and activate it.

-4. Go to the WordPressIgniter(tm) settings, and set the Page Override to the title of the page you created in step #1.
+4. Go to the WordPressIgniter settings, and set the Page Override to the title of the page you created in step #1.
 It must match verbatim.

 5. Set the CodeIgniter Path setting to point to the folder containing CodeIgniter's index.php front controller file.